TheOdinProject/curriculum/ruby_on_rails/advanced_forms_and_activerecord/active_record_callbacks.md

  * <a class='knowledge-check-link' href='https://www.theodinproject.com/lessons/ruby-on-rails-active-record-callbacks#using-callbacks'>How do you register a callback?</a>
  * <a class='knowledge-check-link' href='https://guides.rubyonrails.org/active_record_callbacks.html#relational-callbacks'>How can you implement a user's images being destroyed if said user is destroyed?</a>
   * <a class='knowledge-check-link' href='https://guides.rubyonrails.org/active_record_callbacks.html#using-if-and-unless-with-a-symbol'>What's the difference between using a symbol or a Proc for a conditional callback?</a>
-  * <a class='knowledge-check-link' href='https://guides.rubyonrails.org/active_record_callbacks.html#callback-classes'>How can you reuse callback methods in other models?</a>
   * <a class='knowledge-check-link' href='https://guides.rubyonrails.org/active_record_callbacks.html#transaction-callbacks'>When are transaction callbacks most useful?</a>